 How to set up sleep tracking on Apple Watch

-1. Ensure your Apple Watch is on watchOS 7 and your iPhone is running iOS 14.
+1. Ensure your Apple Watch is on watchOS 7 or later and your iPhone is running iOS 14 or later.

 2. In the Health app on your iPhone, set up Sleep.
 You can also go through this process on the Apple Watch itself in the Sleep app.